wp-plugins/mailchimp-subscription-plus/trunk/readme.txt

 * Using nonces for simple form value validation
 * The visitor stays on your website while submitting the form data
 * You can change/translate all plugin text by using a localization tool
-* The form HTML is compatibel with the Boostrap CSS framework (v3)
+* The form HTML is compatible with the Bootstrap CSS framework (v3)
 * Optional: use the CSS style-sheet included with the plugin
 * Track succesfully submitted forms in Google Analytics and Clicky
 * The plugin includes JS and CSS files only if the form is present

 There are several other plugins with a similar function, but I think my approach is better to get more subscriptions.
 To use this plugin you need a working MailChimp account, a fully configured mailing list and a MailChimp API key.
 [Click here](http://eepurl.com/r54KL) to open a free MailChimp account (good for 2000 subscribers and 12000 emails/month).